bloomfire/bf-zendesk/README.md

 1. From the repo root, run `npm run dev` to start Webpack in watch mode.
 1. In another terminal window (also from the repo root), run `npm run server` to start the Zendesk App Tools development server.
 If desired, you can instead run just `zat server` from the `app/` directory if you want to provide different app settings than the defaults in `app/settings.json` (the `zat` CLI will prompt you for individual values).
-1. Open a Chrome tab (Incognito mode works best) and navigate to a Zendesk ticket ([this one](https://mashbox.zendesk.com/agent/tickets/1?zat=true), for example).
+1. Open a Chrome tab (Incognito mode works best) and navigate to a Zendesk ticket ([this one](https://mashbox.zendesk.com/agent/tickets/1?zat=true), for example), including the query string `?zat=true` in the URL.
 1. Click the shield icon at the right of Chrome's address bar.
 In the popup that appears, click the "Load unsafe scripts" button.

 When the page reloads, you should see the app in the right column.
 The page is still hosted by Zendesk, but the app's iframe is served locally.
 Changes to the source code will automatically generate new output files (via Webpack), but you will need to refresh the Chrome tab manually to see those updates.